oplS16projects/FP2/README.md

 *code*

     ; Above the rectangle
     ; Triangles beside each other

-(above (overlay/offset (triangle 40 "solid" "red")
+    (above (overlay/offset (triangle 40 "solid" "red");Left_T
-                      80 0
+                          80 0 ;Values for offset
-                      (triangle 40 "solid" "red"))
+                          (triangle 40 "solid" "red"));Right_T
            (rectangle 120 40 "solid" "dimgray"))

 The hardest part about anything for me in scheme is setting up the procedures just right.
-By using above your first argument will be on top what ever the second argument is.
+By using "above" your first argument will be on top what ever the second argument is.
 What I find interesting is that you can put multiple shapes into the first argument and comes out the way you wanted to.

 <img src="output.jpg">